 Consider a Home Security System

 If you do go this route, make sure your tenants learn how to properly activate it—there’s no point in having an alarm system if it’s not on.
-It might be in your best interest to include alarm operation usage in your lease; in the event that tenants do not use it and a burglary happens, you’ll have it in writing that you’re not liable.
+It might be in your best interest to include alarm operation usage in your lease; if tenants do not use it and a burglary happens, you’ll have it in writing that you’re not liable.

-Safety should always be the first priority when you’ve decided to rent out property.
+Safety should always be the priority when you’ve decided to rent out the property.
 Make sure you keep your tenants and their possessions protected and give yourself some peace of mind.